7 Essential Mixers for Your Home Bar

 Having the right mixers at home is equally as important as having the right spirits.
 Who wants to stand around sipping vodka and water when you could be handing your pals and associates a refreshing Moscow Mule with fresh lime juice, spicy ginger beer, and a beautiful garnish?

 The spirits and mixers you decide on stocking depend on your style.
-If you have a lot of drop in guests, you might need a larger cross-section of accoutrements on hand.
+If you have a lot of drop-in guests, you might need a larger cross-section of accouterments on hand.
 If your bar is for your own enjoyment most of the time, then you can tailor your liquor and mixers more specifically to your tastes, having some essentials on standby in case your book club changes locations to your place at the last minute.

 Here are 7 mixers you should keep in the fridge or on the shelf that will earn some gold stars with your impromptu garden party or with yourself (“Good lookin’ out, past self.
 Loving this gin and tonic tonight!”).

 The quintessential essential.
 A large percentage of mixed drinks call for lemon or lime juice and/or garnish.
 Don’t punish yourself with the pre-bottled juice at the market, when it’s so easy to grab a couple lemons and limes every time you're at the grocery store and squeeze your own.
 Your tastebuds will thank you time and time again!

 A true essential these days, you can pour this with any base spirit and have a wonderfully delicious bubbly concoction within a moment’s notice.
 Pro tip: combine with a lemon or lime - cut in half and squeeze, drop a wedge in or express the peel, rub the glass rim with the exterior of the fruit and drop it in for the win!